niravkapoor/Parking-Lot/README.md

     b.
 Read the input from the shell command.
 2. If user creates the parking lot again it will get merged with previously created lot.
 3. Ticket and payment mode details are saved separately in order to generate the reports.
+4. If user tries to empty the spot which is already empty, will see an error.

 #Nirav Kapoor